peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 }
 ~~~~

 In cases where, for some reasons, a correctly issued Nonce can no longer be considered valid by the server that receives it, the server MUST return the generic error `"nonce_required"` reporting the same description as `"error_description"` as if the Nonce had not been received.
-The cases when an issued Nonce is considered no longer valid by its issuer MAY be caused by the rotation of the encryption keys, its expiration, or other specific conditions internal to an implementation.
+The cases when an issued Nonce is considered no longer valid MAY be caused by the rotation of the encryption keys, its expiration or other specific conditions internal to an implementation.

 # Non-normative Examples

-The decrypted Nonce payload may be of different formats and contains any kind of implementation-specific attributes.
+The decrypted Nonce payload may use different formats and encodings, according to the different implementations that uses it, and contains any kind of implementation-specific attributes.

 Below are provided some non-normative examples, describing how a decrypted and JSON serialized Nonce payload may appear:

 ~~~~